 The first part of the book is well-balanced.
 There’s a lot of dread and worry about what’s going on in the woods as no one seems to know (or is willing to discuss) what’s out there.
 Cryptic phrases heighten the tension and Vasya’s skillset indicates the final showdown will be intense because magic is new to her and nourishing the household spirits costs her greatly.
 As Vasya watches the priest and his effects on the town, she knows things will worsen:

 Not of the priest, and not of the devils, nor of pits of fire.
 She had seen their devils.
 She saw them every day.
 Some were wicked, and some were kind, and some were mischievous.
 All were as human in their own way as the folk they guarded.

 No, Vasya was frightened of her own people.
 They did not joke on the way to church anymore; they listened to Father Konstantin in heavy, hungry silence.
 And even when they were not in church, the people made excuses to visit his room.
 (116)

-The relationship between Vasya and Father Konstantin is the weakest part of the book for me.
+The relationship between Vasya and Father Konstantin is the weakest part of the book.
 Arden brings different characters to the forefront of the story to dictate events from multiple perspectives.
 The priest is annoyingly conflicted: He believes Vasya is a witch and fears her, but goes on and on and on and on about her green eyes.
 The descriptions of Vasya’s wildness and her green eyes—they’re green, are we on the same page here?—begin to feel overdone.
-He’s a walking, talking, conflict—a clichéd one at that.
-At first, it works for the story: Vasya’s not strong enough to deal with the Bear in the woods, but she’s wild enough to try anything and be unpredictable.
-The conflict between her and the priest (his rantings aside) is a solid first act that sets up an interesting final battle.
+He’s a walking, talking conflict—and a clichéd one at that.
+At first, it works for the story: Vasya’s not strong enough to deal with the Bear in the woods, but she’s wild enough to rankle the priest.
+The conflict between them (his rantings aside) is a solid first act that sets up an interesting final battle.